ST541-Fall2020/swankydoodledandy-project-randomtrees/README.md

 # Random Trees
 #### Name: Sean Gilligan

-This project demonstrates some basic techniques for making trees in R, starting with deterministic methods and introducing randomness.
-This project goes on to explore some artistic and possible practical applications of stochastic trees and L-systems in a hopefully pedagogically informed manner.
+This project is a "package" that contains functions for making trees in R, starting with deterministic methods and introducing randomness to angles and lengths.

 ## Basic Deterministic Trees